-2022 2023 2024 2025 2026 2027 2028 2029 2030 2031 - onwards Amount (\$) \$5,680,000 \$5,820,000 \$6,970,000 \$16,800,000 \$15,280,000 \$11,000,000 \$ 0 \$ 0 \$ 0 \$ 0 (EOI Stage) Amount (\$) \$3,000,000 \$3,397,868 \$12,280,100 \$20,146,423 \$17,041,057 \$2,633,552 \$Click or \$Click or \$Click or \$Click or (RFP Stage) 73,000,000 γ3,337,000 712,200,100 720,140,423 717,041,037 \$2,033,332 tap here to tap here to tap here to tap here to enter text. enter text. enter text. enter text.
-Circli text.
-CITCOI COXC.
-Circli text.
-CITCH COAC.
+2022 2023 2024 2025 2026 2027 2028 2029 2030 2031 - onwards Amount (\$) (EOI Stage) \$2,840,000 \$3,000,000 \$3,730,000 \$9,480,000 \$9,490,000 \$ 0 \$ 0 \$ 0 \$ 0 \$ 0 Amount (\$) (RFP Stage) \$Click or tap here to enter text. \$Click or tap here to enter text. \$29,223,992 \$12,176,008 \$Click or tap here to enter text.

-4. Housing Development and Outcomes Response at EOI Stage Description of the housing development and associated housing outcomes.
-Our application is based on a calculated estimate yield of 1,514 dwellings; 1,320 additional dwellings to current state.
-This includes a potential of 182 dwellings to be developed by KO.
-Pukehangi Heights is within this area and this has a yield of 840 dwellings.
+4. Housing Development and Outcomes

+Response at EOI Stage

+Description of the housing development and associated housing outcomes.
+Our application is based on a calculated estimate yield of 1,939 dwellings; 1,765 additional dwellings to current state.
+This includes potential of 268 dwellings to be developed by KO.
 These dwellings will be delivered in an area with significant unmet demand, in line with the NPS-UD and include a significant portion of lower cost homes.
-The proposal also encompasses 1,418 gross hectares of urban land.
-The Western area of the city is an area with pockets of high deprivation.
-Through the intensification plan change, RLC is anticipating significant brownfield / infill developments.
-We do believe there will be further opportunities within the area enabled by this project and the Intensification Plan Change such as Springfield Golf Course however, we are unable to estimate with any comfort at this stage.
-The Fordland's Community sits within the Western area.
-Fordland's was identified as the most deprived neighbourhood in New Zealand (Huffadine, 2017).
-There are currently 600 houses within this community.
-The Fordland's Community Centre has developed their own 'Housing Strategy' and a Fordland's Steering Group has been set up with the support of the local and central government.
-Through intensification, the Fordland's Community aspires to develop 200 extra housing units.
-Given the existing deprivation levels within this community, it is anticipated that a large proportion of the additional housing will be social housing.
+The proposal also encompasses 600 gross hectares of urban land.

+The Central area is identified as a key location for residential intensification and infill that will be enabled through an Intensification Plan Change and this infrastructure project.
+Further opportunities within the area will also potentially be enabled through these activities including; the Whakatau block and Fenton Street.

-We have established a 'Planning our way Forward' Work Programme to give effect to the NPS-UD 2020, to plan well for growth, to enable intensification in appropriate locations and to ensure we have a well-functioning urban environment.
-This work programme includes delivering an intensification plan change, which will be operative by 2024.
-Our project is intrinsically linked to the intensification plan change.
-The Intensification Plan Change will not have impact without the stormwater project delivered.
+We have established a 'Planning our way Forward' Programme to give effect to the NPS-UD 2020, to plan for growth, to enable intensification in appropriate locations and to ensure we have a well-functioning urban environment.
+This Programme includes the delivery an intensification plan change, which would be operative by 2024 (notified as per NPS-UD requirements).
+Our project is intrinsically linked to the intensification plan change that will not have impact without the stormwater project delivered.